MikeSchulze/gdUnit4/_testing/assert.md

 ---

+## Use Fail Fast with Multiple Assertions

+When you have multiple assertions in a single test case, it’s important to consider using fail fast techniques to avoid unnecessary test execution and get clearer failure reports.
+In debug mode, accessing properties on null objects will cause the debugger to break with runtime errors, stopping test execution unexpectedly.

+For more detailed information about fail fast techniques, see [How to fail fast](/gdUnit4/testing/first-test/#multiple-assertions-fail-fast).

+---

 ## How to Override the Failure Message

 By default, GdUnit generates a failure report based on the used assert, according to the expected vs. current value scheme.